Louis Tomlinson Performs ‘Just Hold On’ On Jimmy Fallon’s ‘Tonight Show’ With Steve Aoki

 A photo posted by Steve Aoki (@steveaoki) on

 Tomlinson is the third member of One Direction to make a solo appearance on Jimmy Fallon’s show since the group’s hiatus in January 2016.
-Former member Zayn Malik appeared on the late-night talk show in February 2016 to perform “It’s You”, before being followed by Niall Horan, who appeared on the show in December to perform his hit single “This Town”.
+Former member Zayn Malik appeared on the late-night talk show in February 2016 to perform “It’s You,” before being followed by Niall Horan, who appeared on the show in December to perform his hit single “This Town.”
 Whilst each member of the original One Direction line-up appears comfortable in exploring their own solo careers, the group’s hiatus is expected to end this summer.

-“Just Hold On” by Louis Tomlinson and Steve Aoki made its debut at number 2 on the UK singles chart and number 50 on the US Billboard Hot 100, making it Aoki’s highest-charting song in both countries.
+“Just Hold On” by Louis Tomlinson and Steve Aoki made its debut at number two on the UK singles chart and number 50 on the US Billboard Hot 100, making it Aoki’s highest-charting song in both countries.
 Tomlinson, on the other hand, is used to topping charts across the globe as part of One Direction.

 [Featured Image by NBC Universal]